NatalieCheong/logistics-ai-assistant/README.md

-# Logistics AI Assistant - Full-Stack Project
+# Logistics AI Assistant - A Simple Full-Stack Project

 ## 🎯 Project Overview

-A complete logistics management system with AI-powered assistant that demonstrates all required skills for the Full-Stack Developer role.
+This project are run everything locally without Docker, use SqlLite instead of PostgreSQL and this is a complete logistics management system with AI-powered assistant that demonstrates all required skills for the Full-Stack Developer role.

 **Live Demo Features:**
 - ✅ Track shipments in real-time